Ladysnake/Ladysnake.github.io/wiki/requiem/gameplay.md

 Skeletons (all sub-types included) can drink milk for extra bone resistance.
 Drinking a milk bucket grants the player Resistance for 30 seconds.

 ### Bows ("Skeletal Efficiency")
 Using a bow as a Skeleton (all sub-types included) has a chance to not consume an arrow when shooting.
+This ability only applies to regular arrows.
+Resulting arrows are not recoverable.

+### Crossbows ("Bolt Hoarder")

+Using a crossbow as a piglin or a pillager has a chance to not consume ammunition when shooting.
+This ability applies to all kinds of crossbow ammunition, but with a lower chance than that of Skeletal Efficiency.
 Resulting arrows are not recoverable.

 ### Tridents ("Drowned Grip")
 Throwing a trident as a Drowned has a chance to keep it in hand and duplicate it.
 Resulting tridents are not recoverable.